treeverse/lakeFS/docs/quickstart/installing.md

 ---
 layout: default
-title: Run lakeFS Locally
+title: Install lakeFS
-description: Running lakeFS locally is easy and quick.
+description: Installing lakeFS is easy.
 This section covers how to spin up lakeFS using Docker.
 parent: Quickstart
 nav_order: 10
 has_children: false
 next: ["Create your first repository", "./repository.html"]
 ---

-# Run lakeFS Locally
+# Install lakeFS
 {: .no_toc }

 {% include learn_only.html %}